-Our instruments are located in three different buildings on the Durham campus of UNH.
+Our instruments are located on the Durham campus of UNH.
+Parking spaces are available for visitors and clients at Parsons Hall.

 |Cary 5 UV-Vis Spectrophotometer||Parsons Hall||W118|